 Please Click here to view The Shiney Row Accessibility Plan 2019-2021.

 Please Click here to view Local Authority Single Plan Timescales.

 Shiney Row Primary School welcomes all children in the community.
 We ensure that all children have the same opportunity to fulfil their potential and to participate in all areas of school life including access to the National Curriculum.
 The school takes its duties to children with SEN and disabilities very seriously and will take all reasonable steps to admit children with SEN and disabilities and give them the fullest possible access to premises and the curriculum.
 The school has adopted plans, which are reviewed annually by governors, for progressively and over time increasing access to the school for disabled pupils.
 These include physical improvements and changes to policies and practices where these are appropriate and possible.

-The persons responsible for co-ordinating the day to day provision of education for pupils with SEN are Joanna Ward and Lynn Watkins and they can be contacted at school.
+The person responsible for co-ordinating the day to day provision of education for pupils with SEN is Joanna Ward and she can be contacted at school.